How Do I Rate This?

-Astrobiology efforts at JPL are particularly geared towards planetary habitability studies.
-Researchers in this area at JPL are comprised of a multidisciplinary collection of scientists and technicians ranging from astrobiology through microbiology, chemistry and geochemistry to instrument engineering.
-The scientific methodology that has been espoused is one of a systems approach to astrobiology: integration of appropriate field and laboratory work and integration of those results into instrument development pertinent to answering mission science questions.
+Astrobiology efforts at JPL tend to focus on planetary habitability studies, but also extend to understanding the origin of life at deep-sea hydrothermal vents and the nature of life in extreme environments.
+The pool of astrobiology researchers at JPL is a multidisciplinary collection of scientists, engineers and technicians from the traditional fields of biology, chemistry and geology who now work in this interdisciplinary field.
+JPL espouses a scientific methodology that takes a systems approach to astrobiology: integration of field and laboratory work and inclusion of those results into instrument development pertinent to answering mission science questions.

 Selected Current Projects

-Scheduled to launch in the fall of 2009, Mars Science Laboratory is part of NASA's Mars Exploration Program, a long-term effort of robotic exploration of the red planet.
-Mars Science Laboratory is a rover that is being designed to assess whether Mars ever was, or is still today, an environment able to support microbial life.
-In other words, its mission is to determine the planet's "habitability."
+The Mars Science Laboratory rover, named Curiosity, and the long-lived Mars Exploration Rover, Opportunity, are part of NASA's Mars Exploration Program, a long-term robotic exploration effort at the Red Planet.
+Curiosity was designed to help us understand the planet's past and present habitability – to assess whether Mars ever was, or is still today, an environment able to support microbial life.

 NASA Astrobiology Institute

-Many of JPL’s scientists collaborate or have joint appointments with NASA’s Astrobiological Institute (NAI) including two recently funded interdisciplinary teams that are lead by JPL PI’s (I. Kanik and M. Allen).
-These teams will perform in depth studies on icy worlds of the solar system (such as Europa, and Enceladus) and explore the organic rich world of Titan to answer questions on the origin, evolution, distribution, and future of life on Earth and the Universe.
+Many JPL researchers collaborate or have joint appointments with NASA’s Astrobiology Institute including two interdisciplinary teams that are led by JPL-based principal investigators (Iisk Kanik and Mark Allen).
+These teams will perform in-depth studies of icy worlds of the solar system (such as Europa and Enceladus) and explore the organic-rich world of Titan to answer questions related to the origin, evolution, distribution and future of life on Earth and the Universe.

 Research and Development Efforts

-In Situ Capability for an Astrobiology Investigations on Earth and on other planetary bodies
+In-situ capability for astrobiology investigations on Earth and on other planetary bodies

-JPL has used both NASA HQ funded research tasks and internal research and development funds to develop instrumentation.
-This includes the identifications of biochemical & microbial populations in warm ice above subglacial lakes (an Europa analogue), in evaporate lake beds (an Martian analogue), and in simulated planetary environments found in the laboratory.
+JPL has used a combination of NASA-funded research tasks and internal research and development funds to develop instrumentation for astrobiology studies.
+This research includes identification of biochemical & microbial populations that are present in the surface and subsurface, in extreme environments like Antarctica dry valleys and deep ocean bore holes, in evaporate lake beds (a Martian analogue), and in laboratory-created simulated planetary environments.
 Our research funding comes from a variety of NASA and JPL programs, including

 JPL Research and Technology Development

-These developments will lead to new science discoveries that enable future planetary-exploration missions.
+These developments could lead to new science discoveries that can enable future planetary-exploration missions.